Explosion-Proof Lighting | North American | Horticutral Lighting

 AGC Lighting

-Tremendous number of passengers fly to their destination through airports regardless day or night.
-There are also multiple workers engaged in different jobs to ensure passengers has a nice trip.
-Except for the uncontrollable weather during the trip, airports have a great deal of responsibility to keep safety and security of both passengers and workers.
 Lighting is one of the significant impacts on safety and security.
-However, airport lighting is complex due to the wide coverage, myriad zones and high demands.
-Lighting requirements vary from different applications in airport.
-For outdoor airport environment, runway, taxiway and apron are three applications that highly depend on the assistance of lighting to achieve clearer identification and visibility.
-This post would like to talk about the LED lighting requirements of runway, taxiway, and apron.
+However, airport lighting is complex due to the wide coverage, myriad zones, and high demands.
+Lighting requirements vary for different applications in airports.
+For outdoor airport environments, the runway, taxiway, and apron are three applications that highly depend on the assistance of lighting to achieve clearer identification and visibility.

 night airport lighting

-Runway lighting is aimed to offer information including distance, alignment, lateral displacement, and roll for pilots by marking edges, centerline, and edges of the runway.
-Various patterns can be arranged in runway lighting system and pilots can interpret the condition of runway from these lighting patterns easily.
-Over thousands of lights are installed along the runway that take charge of providing clear environment for pilots, workers, and passengers.
+Thousands of lights are installed along the runway that take charge of providing a clear environment for pilots, workers, and passengers.
 Pilots are able to figure out whether they are on the right track to landing or takeoff.
-Lights for runway are white and of elevated type.
-But there is an instrument of yellow color at last 400m of the runway to remind pilot to pay attention to the caution zone.
-Locations of runway lights are regulated that runway lights can’t protrude more than 1 cm from the surface of the road.
-Black hole effect occurs generally when pilots driving on runway.
-Pilots concentrate their visual field on the center-line while the edge lights of the runway has moved far and fast in both sides of peripheral vision.
-Since the contrast of peripheral visual and central visual information, central area present black in color for pilots.
+Lights for the runway are white and of an elevated type.
+There is an instrument of yellow color at the last 400m of the runway to remind pilots to pay attention to the caution zone.
+Locations of runway lights are regulated so that runway lights can’t protrude more than 1 cm from the surface of the runway.

-Apron is one of the busiest applications in airport.
-Pilots, workers, and passengers are all engaged in this areas.
-Lighting plays an important role in ensuring their safety and security.
-Sufficient and uniform lighting without glare and trespass is required at apron.
 Pilots need comfortable lighting to taxi the plane.
 Passenger need suitable lighting to guide their way for embarkation and debarkation.
 Workers need ample lighting to load cargo.
-LED flood lights are generally used at apron due to high output and ability to illuminate large area.
+LED flood lights are generally used at an apron due to their high output and ability to illuminate a large area.
 They are installed at least 15m above the ground.
-Glare, however, will decrease the visibility of pilots, causing sudden blindness to directional and guiding marks.
-Trespass lighting may distract tower personnel, resulting wrong guidance.
-Nowadays, LED lights have shields to reduce the annoying glare and trespass lighting.

 • Average horizontal illumination for areas between aircraft stands and apron (parking area, service roads) should be 10 lux.